Home | Browse Topics | Jobs, benefits & flats | Tenancy and housing | Giving notice to end an indefinite (“periodic”) tenancy

 Residential Tenancies Act 1986, s 53B

-Social housing refers to the government’s subsidised rental housing system, like Kāinga Ora for example.
+Social housing refers to the government’s subsidised rental housing system, like Kāinga Ora.

 You have to be given at least 90 days (three months) notice if: